• Listen

 Rikugien Gardens

 There is a word in Japanese known as "yozakura" and it is definitely something worth experiencing.
 Literally, "night sakura," the blossoms are lit up in night creating an otherworldly ethereal scene that is hauntingly beautiful.
 One of the best examples is the weeping cherry at Rikugien.
 The gardens were constructed in 1702 by Yanagisawa Yoshiyasu, a feudal lord and vassal to the shogun (military commander), who was inspired by the picturesque scenes in waka poetry.
-Walking past the front gate within the gardens brings into view an impressive 70-year-old shidarezakura (weeping cherry blossom) tree.
+Walking past the front gate within the gardens brings into view an approximately 70-year-old impressive shidarezakura (weeping cherry blossom) tree.
 Even today, its branches are covered in pale pink flowers during cherry blossom season, cascading downwards like a waterfall.
-The "Rikugien Gardens: Special Nighttime Viewing in Spring" event allows visitors to enter the park at night, when it's usually closed, to enjoy the sakura.

-Nihonbashi was a former commercial center in the Edo period (1603 – 1868) and is now known for its upscale retail, as well as large financial institutions.
+Nihonbashi was a former commercial center in the Edo period (1603 – 1867) and is now known for its upscale retail, as well as large financial institutions.
 City center it may be, it knows how to celebrate cherry blossoms and does so in all sorts of creative and innovative ways.
-At the Sakura Fes Nihonbashi 2024, restaurants and shops all over the Nihonbashi area will be offering a special "Sakura Menu" featuring spring and cherry blossom-themed items.
-A wide range of sweets, snacks, bento lunch boxes, and products will be available.
-Also, don't miss the pink-colored illuminated buildings along Edo Sakura Dori and Chuo Dori.

 Bokutei Sakura-matsuri Festival